 After 15 days on the water, you can imagine how eager we were to get into port.
 It was the 27th of June, we left on the 12th from Opua.
 We hove-to for the night, waiting for sunrise before entering Savusavu bay.
-After repeated mistakes, we learned that entering a strange harbour in the dark is most unwise.
+After repeated mistakes, we learned that entering a strange harbor in the dark is most unwise.
 There is no point in arriving early, considering yachts cannot anchor in Fiji waters before checking in, and check-in is only possible after 8am.

 At dawn, we pointed towards Vanua Levu and started sailing again, the wind at our backs.
 I went below to make some coffee, both of us needed a boost.
 Devine was in the cockpit, keeping a wary eye on a large storm cloud ahead.
 The wind increased as we neared it, but it did not trouble us long.
 We made our way inside the reef, which offered some protection from the building swells.
 Now closer to land, we could see rows of hills ahead, and caught the perfume of greenery with it.
 After that, came a sure sign of civilization: buildings, low, with green and red roofs.
 As we got nearer, came an even more obvious marker of civilization: cars, and small power boats.
 We'd arrived.